-1. The man called Naaman
+1. The Man called Naaman

-(A) Problems that man can’t solve – Naaman was a man of wealth and undefeated fame.
+Naaman was a man of wealth and undefeated fame.
 But his physical condition demanded a supernatural kind of healing not even all of his money could not afford.
 Even today People like Naaman are not hard to come by.
 People with wealth and fame but subject to deadly problems money cannot solve.

 Naaman refused to follow the prophet’s instructions because he was received by a servant and expected Elisha to heal him in a predetermined fashion.
 We need to understand that God is way too big to fit into our imagination.
 He doesn’t move according to our will (Isaiah 55:8).

 The servant’s words to Naaman reflect the nature of the heathen mind.
 “My father, if the prophet had told you to do some great thing, would you not have done it?”
-People are so used to earn the favor of their heathen gods through acts of righteousness; they attempt to earn God’s favor the same way.
+People are so used to earning the favor of their heathen gods through acts of righteousness; they attempt to earn God’s favor in the same way.
 Nobody can earn God’s favor.
 But he shows mercy when we obey him.

 Naaman went to meet Elisha like any other heathen going to meet his gods would have done.
 He took with him ten talents of silver, six thousand shekels of gold, and ten changes of clothing.
 But Elisha refused everything.
 Naaman thought he can strike a bargain with God.
 He was wrong.
 We cannot bargain with God.
 We either surrender ourselves to God and be blessed or forget about him and live under the shadow of our problems.

-2. The slave girl
+2. The Slave Girl

 Everybody knows about Charles Spurgeon.
-But it is Mary Cook, a much less known woman who led young Spurgeon to Christ.
-Likewise we too are ordinary people.
+But it is Mary King, a much less known woman who led young Spurgeon to Christ.
+Likewise, we too are ordinary people.
 But God can use us if we allow him.

 We don’t know whether Naaman rewarded this girl.
 But when Jesus comes he will reward her beyond measure.
 People may not see or appreciate what we do for God.
 But God sees our efforts.
 There are greater rewards in heaven awaiting us.

-3. Naaman’s servant
+3. Naaman’s Servant

 Naaman’s servant encouraged his angry master to reconsider Elisha’s instructions.
 Naaman did and not only he was healed but got saved.
 The lesson here is words can break or make a man and even a few positive words can elevate others up to a whole new level in life.